Conno732/ShoulderGuard/README.md

 # ShoulderGuard
- Block shoulder surfers from viewing your passwords.
+ A chrome extension that prevents shoulder surfers from peaking at your screen in public using a face recognition system.

 ## Note:
 Facial recognition --> main branch